GenomicAI/mars/README.md

 ## "mars" utilities
 #### `mars-run.sh`
-This works as a wrapper to run the command in the singulairy container.
-As explained in the above table, all the can executed through this.
+This wrapper allows commands to be run within the Singularity container.
+Refer to the table above for examples of how each tool can be executed.

 #### `mars-reads.sh`
-All the read simulation tools can be executed through this utility in a convienient manner.
-However this supports limited number of options and you can use adbavced options through `mars-run.sh`.
+This utility allows the execution of read simulation tools in a streamlined way.
+Note that this script supports a limited set of options; for advanced options, use `mars-run.sh`.
 ```
 ./mars-reads.sh -h
 Program : mars-reads.sh